Connor-Underwood/Connor-Underwood/README.md

   tools: [Gorilla, Springboot, PySpark, NextJS, Torch/TFlow], }
 ```
-I'm Cy!
-I am a CS/DS Double Major at Purdue University with concentrations in Machine Intelligence, Software Engineering, and Statistics!
+I'm Connor!
+I am a Computer Science & Data Science Double Major at Purdue University with a minor in Finance.
+My major concentrations are focused in Software Engineering and Machine Intelligence!

 - 👨‍🏫 I am an International Computer Science Researcher with <a href="https://jasonwarephd.com/">Dr. Jason Ware</a> and the city of Lafayette, IN

-- 👨‍💻 SWE Intern at <a href="https://www.dometicgroup.com/en-us">Dometic Group</a>, Ex-DS Intern at <a href = "https://safe-families.org/">Safe Families for Children</a>
+- 👨‍💻 Ex Data Science Intern at <a href="https://www.wholefoodsmarket.com/">Amazon + Whole Foods</a>, Ex Data Science Intern at <a href = "https://www.finishline.com/">Finish Line</a>

+- 🧠 Project Management Intern at <a href="https://onewabash.com/">Wabash National through a partnership with <a href="https://datamine.purdue.edu/"> The Data Mine

-- 🚀 Researcher at the Google x Purdue TensorFlow Model Garden, focusing on ONNX deep-learning conversions
+- 🚀 Researcher at <a href="https://projectoceanic.substack.com/">Project oCEANIC

 - 👥 Undergraduate Presenter at the National Conference for Undergraduate Research in Long Beach, CA and at ISQOLS in Rotterdam, The Netherlands